 2.84 Coat ― The paint, varnish or lacquer applied to a surface in a single application to form a homogeneously distributed film when dry.
 A paint system usually consists of a number of coats separately applied in a predetermined order at suitable intervals to allow for drying.
 It is possible with certain types of material, to build-up paint systems of adequate thickness and opacity by a more or less continuous process of application, namely wet on wet spraying.
 In this case no part of the system can be defined as a separate coat in the above sense.
 Following types are recognized.

-Full coat ― As thick a coat of paint, varnish or lacquer as can be applied in one operation (brush or spray) consistent with the production of a film of uniform appearance, satisfactory hardness, etc, when dry.
+Full coat ― As thick a coat of paint, varnish or lacquer as can be applied in one operation (brush or spray) consistent with the production of a film of uniform appearance, satisfactory hardness, etc, when dry;

 Glaze coat ― A translucent or semi-transparent coating, sometimes coloured.
 It may be either an intermediate or the final coat of a paint system.
-It is frequently applied thinly with the object to modify but not obscure the ground colour.
+It is frequently applied thinly with the object to modify but not obscure the ground colour;

 Ground coat ― A coat of paint having good opacity which is applied before a glaze coat or stumble.
-The final colour effect when glazed is dependent on the mutual influence of the ground coat and the glaze coat.
+The final colour effect when glazed is dependent on the mutual influence of the ground coat and the glaze coat;

 Guide coat ― A very thin coat of loosely bound paint applied over a continuous coating of surfacer or filler, prior to rubbing down.
-It is completely removed during the rubbing operations but, as it first disappears from the higher spots and ridges, it serves as a guide to the operator in producing a smooth surface.
+It is completely removed during the rubbing operations but, as it first disappears from the higher spots and ridges, it serves as a guide to the operator in producing a smooth surface;

 Mist coat ― It can be of two types: